Locate your document

-3. Once in the category, find your manual and click on it.
+- Once selected the category, find your manual and click on it.

-- Setup the name for your revision, the expected date for publishing it (it can be changed later on) and optionally an issue name.
-If desired, on Include pages tick Specific pages.
-Read next section to get instructions on how Include pages works in detail.
+- Specify the name of the revision, the expected date for publishing it (it can be changed later on) and optionally an issue name.
+Select which previous revision you would like to track changes from.
+If no previous revisions are present, leave the setting to Previous revision.
+If desired, next to Include pages select Specific pages.
+Read the next section to get instructions on how Include pages works in detail.

-- Press the Update button to add the revision (you can change these settings later on should you need to).
+- Click on Save to add the revision (you can change these settings later on should you need to).

-The default setting for a new revision is All, what this means is that all pages with any changes will be added to this revision when it is published.
+The default setting for a new revision is All, which means that all pages with any changes will be added to this revision when it is published.

-When do you need the other setting, Specific Pages?
-If you are currently working on a revision and you need to immediately correct an error before the next revision is finished Specific Pageswill let you do that.
+When could you need to select Specific Pages?
+If you are currently working on a revision and you need to immediately correct an error before the next revision is finished Specific Pages will allow you to do that.

-- Check the pages you want to include in the revision.
+- Select the pages that you want to include in the revision

 - Now you can make the needed changes and publish the revision without any of the changes made for the next revision to be added.